What you need to know

 Council maintains registers of information to help us stay transparent and accountable.

-The Councillor gift register records all declarations of Council-related gifts, benefits and hospitality received and kept by a Councillor since 1 November 2016.
-Council also maintains a register of Conflict of Interest declared by Councillors.
+Council also maintains a register of Conflicts of Interest declared by Councillors – current term of Council 2020-2024 and previous term of Council 2016-2020.
 We also maintain a register of Political Party Memberships held by Councillors, whether past or current.

 The Donations and Grants Register contains information about grants, contributions and donations made by Council over the past financial year.

-Council can delegate some of its powers, duties and functions to members of Council staff in order to effectively and efficiently carry out its business.
-It can also delegate to Special Committees to make decisions on behalf of Council.
+Council can delegate some of its powers, duties and functions to Council’s CEO and members of Council staff in order to effectively and efficiently carry out its business.
+It can also delegate to Delegated Committees to make decisions on behalf of Council.
 These delegations are formalised through a written Instrument of Delegation.
 You can read a list of these in our Register of Instruments of Delegation.
 Council may also appoint people to be Authorised Officers.
-Authorised Officers are given the power to administer and enforce Acts, regulations or local laws on behalf of Council.

-We also maintain a Register of Corporate Sponsorships (LINK).
+We also maintain a Register of Corporate Sponsorships.
 This lists all sponsorships received by Council from corporate sources, for example to support our community programs or major events.

 These documents are also available for public inspection by appointment at the Civic Centre, 9 Kellaway Avenue, Moonee Ponds.
 You won't be able to take the documents away from the Civic Centre with you.